cloudnativeapp/charts/README_en.md

 ### Charts from helm.sh

-First of all, AppHub sync charts from [it's official repo](https://github.com/helm/charts) periodically.
+First of all, AppHub syncs charts from [it's official repo](https://github.com/helm/charts) periodically.

-And at the same time, AppHub localize these charts by replacing all unavailable URLs in the chart, verify the chart by a Kubernetes cluster (CI), and publish chart to AppHub portal.
+And at the same time, AppHub localizes these charts by replacing all unavailable URLs in the chart, verifies the chart by a Kubernetes cluster (CI), and publishes chart to AppHub portal.

 These charts are located under `curated/`.

 ### User submitted charts

-Users could submit any chart by creating a PR to this repo, and we would include them on AppHub after verify and PR merge.
+Users could submit any charts by creating a PR to this repo, and we would include them on AppHub after verification and PR merge.

 These charts are located under `submitted/`.

 ### User submitted Charts Repo (coming soon!)

 We also encourage user to submit their own Charts Repo, we are very happy to include it in AppHub.
-Eventually, AppHub will become a "aggregator hub" for every user's chart repo and we believe it's where Helm community is going to.
+Eventually, AppHub will become an "aggregator hub" for every user's chart repo and we believe it's where Helm community is going to.

 > TBD: This feature is still actively under developing.